-Large grants applicants must respond to the call no later than 20 September 2024, 11.59 pm (Eastern Time, GMT-4). via the ConservationGrants electronic portal in either French or English.
+Large grants applicants must respond to the call via the ConservationGrants electronic portal in either French or English.
 An automated acknowledgement email will be sent by ConservationGrants confirming that the submission has been received.

-CEPF will not accept LOIs via email or any other mechanism for this call.
+CEPF will not accept LOIs via email or any other mechanism.